minetest-tools/mtmediasrv/readme.md

 - webserver must be able to access file sockets in /run/mtmediasrv
 - systemd for controlling the service startup
 - go to build the service
+- mod assets to serve

 This program is intended to run as fcgi process and handle POST requests for the `/index.mth` URI.
 It listens on a local unix domain socket, and needs to read the media files in the media folder to create sha1 hashes.
 It creates a hash list of files it has available and keeps this in memory.

+At startup, the program can optionally scan mods and subgames to find and copy or hardlink (the default) all the assets into the webroot.
+The hardlink method is better for space, but may fail if the media is not on the same filesystem as the webroot.

 When a client connects, the client POSTS their list of known sha1 hashes of files they need.